CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 108.0.sec=Regulation (EU) 2018/1139 is amended as follows:

-108.1.0.sec=(1) in Article 17, the following paragraph is added:
+108.1.0.sec=in Article 17, the following paragraph is added:

 108.1.1.sec=‘3.
 Without prejudice to paragraph 2, when adopting implementing acts pursuant to paragraph 1 concerning Artificial Intelligence systems which are {_safety_components} within the meaning of Regulation (EU) 2024/1689 of the European Parliament and of the Council (*7), the requirements set out in Chapter III, Section 2, of that Regulation shall be taken into account.